 Isle of Skye Tours

-If the idea of a self-driving trip to the island seems overwhelming, fret not; there are lots of tours that offer similar experiences without the stress of driving on the left side of the road.
+If the idea of a self-driving trip to the island seems overwhelming, fret not; many tours offer similar experiences without the stress of driving on the left side of the road.
 I’ll list some of the best-rated ones below.

-If you decide to self-drive but would like to minimize your driving, check out some of these cool day tour offerings.
+If you decide to self-drive but would like to minimize your driving, check out this excellent day tour offering.

 - Explore all the main attractions on the Isle of Skye, including the Fairy Pools, Talisker Distillery, Neist Point, plus many more starting from Portree.
 Duration is 9 hours.
 Click here for the latest prices.